Azure/azure-functions-sql-extension/README.md

 - PowerShell Functions using Output bindings cannot pass in null or empty values via the query string.
 The workaround is to use the `$TriggerMetadata[$keyName]` to retrieve the query property, an example can be found [here](https://github.com/Azure/azure-functions-sql-extension/blob/main/samples/samples-powershell/AddProductParams/run.ps1).
 Issue is tracked [here](https://github.com/Azure/azure-functions-powershell-worker/issues/895).

 ### Input Bindings
-- Input bindings against tables with columns of data types 'DATETIME', 'DATETIME2', or 'SMALLDATETIME' will assume that the values are in UTC format.
 - For Java Functions using Output bindings against a table with columns of data types 'DATETIME', 'DATETIME2', or 'SMALLDATETIME', use java.util.Date type to ensure the datetime is formatted correctly.

 ### Trigger Bindings